-If planned correctly, supermarket visual merchandising displays results in amplified product volumes and high conversion rates.
+If planned correctly, supermarket visual merchandising displays result in amplified product volumes and high conversion rates.
 It increases transaction value.
 Hence better productivity for the supermarket as well as the brands and products in display.

-Another thought is that if there are too many products, customers get confused and lose interest, while if the products are too less, customers feel the dearth of options for them to select.
+Another thought is that if there are too many products, customers get confused and lose interest, while if the products are too less, customers feel a dearth of options for them to select.
 It is a critical question but does not have a standard, clear-cut answer.

 In the case of supermarkets, the quantity of products is always high.
 Hence, customers always feel that the products are in abundance.
 The retailer is also not required to fill it up again and again.

-The placement of products at eye-level helps increase the sales of that product.
+The placement of products at eye level helps increase the sales of that product.
 There is less likelihood of customers bending or getting on their toes to search for a particular brand/product; therefore, the placement of high-value products at eye-level increases the bill amount.